Jeanne Clery Disclosure of Campus Security Policy and Campus Safety & Security Statistics Act

 • Consider securing immediate professional support (e.g., counseling, victim advocacy, medical services, etc.) to assist you in the crisis.

 • For your safety and well-being, immediate medical attention is encouraged.
-Further, being examined as soon as possible, ideally within 120 hours, is important in the case of rape or sexual assault.
-The hospital or Yavapai Family Advocacy Center will arrange for a specific medical examination at no charge or can work with you to arrange state reimbursement.
+Further, being examined as soon as possible is important in the case of rape or sexual assault.
+The hospital will arrange for a specific medical examination at no charge or can work with you to arrange state reimbursement.

 • Typically, if police are involved or will be involved, they will obtain evidence from the scene, and it is best to leave things undisturbed until their arrival.
 They will gather bedding, linens or unlaundered clothing, and any other pertinent articles that may be used for evidence.
 It is best to allow police to secure items in evidence containers, but if you are involved in transmission of items of evidence, such as to the hospital, secure them in a clean paper bag or clean sheet to avoid contamination.